Roger Williams: Slate Rock

-Slate Rock, a prominent boulder on the west shore of the Seekonk River (near the current Gano Park) was once one of Providence's most important historic landmarks.
-The rock was believed to be the spot where the Narragansetts greeted Williams with the famous phrase "What cheer, netop?"
+Slate Rock is a prominent boulder on the west shore of the Seekonk River (near the current Gano Park) that was once one of Providence's most important historic landmarks.
+It was believed to be the spot where the Narragansetts greeted Williams with the famous phrase "What cheer, netop?"
 The historic rock was accidentally blown up by city workers in 1877.
-They were attempting to expose a buried portion of the stone, but used too much dynamite and the stone was "blasted to pieces."
+They were attempting to expose a buried portion of the stone, but used too much dynamite and it was "blasted to pieces."
 A memorial in Roger Williams Square commemorates the location.

-Notable descendants

-These are some descendants of Roger Williams: